-Eligible current and former employees of the Company and affiliates participate in various deferred stock-based and cash-based compensation plans.
+Certain current and former employees of the Company and affiliates participate in various deferred stock-based and cash-based compensation plans.
+Expense associated with these plans is recognized over the vesting period relevant to each separately vesting portion of the award.